10 Big Deal-Breakers to Look Out for When Buying a House

 LIGHTFIELD STUDIOS/Adobe woman standing in kitchen holding umbrella at water leakage in kitchen while talking on smartphone

 Water damage presents a unique challenge because it's difficult to know the extent of the damage without removing walls or tearing apart ceilings.
-In other words, you can’t always tell what’s happening until after you close the house.

-Water damage can indicate issues with mold and is a headache you don’t want to deal with.
 If you find water damage and decide to press ahead in buying the home, you might opt for mold testing first to give yourself peace of mind.

 It’s a low-quality house flip

-ViDi Studio/Adobe couple standing on blue background wearing safety equipment holding electric drill and saw in hands
+ViDi Studio/Adobe couple wearing safety equipment

 House flipping has become an industry.
 But home renovations require specific skills and experience, which some prospective amateur flippers lack.